systems-immunology-roslin-institute/ImSig/README.md

 # ImSig
 ImSig is an immune gene signature that can be used to deconvolute blood and tissue transcriptomic data.

-Please refer the wiki page for running the ImSig scoring algorithm.
+Please refer to the wiki page for running ImSig scoring algorithm.